 During my clinical training at Camarillo Hospice, I encountered clients experiencing a variety of losses, including:

 death of a sibling

-death of other significant people in one's life, like an aunt, best friend, or former lover
+death of other significant people in your life, like an aunt, best friend, or former lover

-death of a person who clients had a conflicted relationship with
+death of a person who you had a conflicted relationship with

 death of a loved one to suicide

 We often encounter deep grief associated with other realms of life experiences, including: